 - Uses touch-capacitive controls

-The Sony WH-1000XM2, perhaps unsurprisingly, are a well-built pair of headphones.
-They have a metal bridge with a padded bottom that embraces the top of the head; the faux-leather earcups are comfortable and cool, even after extended use and while they have a bit of heft to them, they can be worn without causing neckstrain.
+The Sony WH-1000XM2 wireless headphones, perhaps unsurprisingly, are very well-built.
+They have a metal bridge with a padded bottom that embraces the top of the head, while the faux-leather earcups are comfortable and cool, even after extended use.
+They have a bit of heft to them, but can be worn without causing neck strain.

 They are, almost uniformly, minimalist – which I think really appeals to the business-class customer Sony is targeting.
-It comes in only two colors – an all-black or all-white – and beyond an engraved Sony logo above each earcup, are totally nondescript.
+The headphones come in only two colors as well – all black or all white – and beyond an engraved Sony logo above each earcup, are totally nondescript.

-Around the left earcup, you’ll find the only two buttons on the headset.
-There’s one for Power/Bluetooth and another to cycle the noise cancellation between its three settings: On, Ambient Mode and Off.
-Down below the buttons you’ll find an auxiliary jack, which is mirrored on the other earcup by a microUSB port that’s used to charge the headphones.
+Around the left earcup, you'll find the only two buttons on the headset: one for Power/Bluetooth and another to cycle the noise cancellation between its three settings (on, ambient, off).
+Down below the buttons is an auxiliary jack, which is mirrored on the other earcup by a microUSB port used to charge the device.